 The Saab JAS 39 Gripen is a lightweight single-engine multirole fighter manufactured by the Swedish aerospace company Saab.
-It was designed to replace the Saab 35 Draken and 37 Viggen in the Swedish Air Force.
-It is powered by the Volvo-Flygmotor RM12 engine, a derivative of the General Electric F404, and has a top speed of Mach 2, as well as being compatible with NATO interoperability standards.
-Sounds like a baller to me.
+It is an inexpensive fourth-generation fighter jet developed in the 1980s to replace the Saab 35 Draken and 37 Viggen in the Swedish Air Force.

 Europeans don’t have a massive fleet of state of the art fighter jets, as they are not in any direct conflict.
 Instead, they have sought out lower-cost alternatives, such as the Saab JAS 39 Gripen.